-S15. u-substitution, converting integral: I can rewrite a definite integral in terms of a different variable. use the u-substitution method to evaluate both definite and indefinite integrals.
+u-substitution, converting integral: I can rewrite and solve a definite integral using u-substitution by converting the integral into a different variable.

-- S16.
-Integration by parts: I can use the method of integration by parts to compute both definite and indefinite integrals. - S17.
-Integrals including trigonometric functions: I can integrate expressions that are products of trigonometric functions and using trigonometric substitutions. - $\overline{S18.}$ Exponential Models: I can model exponential processes using Differential Equations.
+S16.
+Integration by parts: I can use the method of integration by parts to compute both definite and indefinite integrals.

+S17.
+Integrals including trigonometric functions: I can integrate expressions that are products of trigonometric functions and using trigonometric substitutions.

+S18.
+Exponential Models: I can model exponential processes using Differential Equations.
 I can use half-life or doubling time to find the decay or growth constant (respectively), and vice-versa.